 Notes—What is known today as “Londonderry” in Northern Ireland was originally “Derry”; the English added “London” in the seventeenth century.
 I did not have access to a copy but another biographical source is the pamphlet, The Life and Work of the Rev. Prof. Thomas Witherow LL.D, D.D. of Maghera and Magee College, Derry, 1824-1890, by Rev. Douglas Armstrong, Presbyterian Historical Society of Ireland, 1985.
 In 1949 the southern counties of Ireland became the Republic of Ireland, which was preceded in 1921 by their becoming the Free State and an independent dominion of the Crown.
 The counties in the north constitute Northern Ireland, which is a part of the United Kingdom.

 Sources—A very good concise book for an introduction to Presbyterianism in Ireland is by Finlay Holmes, The Presbyterian Church in Ireland: A Popular History, Blackrock, County Dublin: The Columba Press, 2000, 168 pages with index; Professor Holmes taught church history in Magee College (where Witherow taught), Union Theological College, and the Faculty of Theology in Queen’s University.
-The Dictionary of National Biography, vol. 62, 1885 edition, as on Internet Archive, and W. D. Killen, History of Congregations of the Presbyterian Church in Ireland and Biographical Notices of Eminent Presbyterian Ministers and Laymen, Belfast: James Cleeland, Edinburgh: James Gemmell, 1886.
+Two other sources are the Dictionary of National Biography, vol. 62, 1885 edition, and W. D. Killen, History of Congregations of the Presbyterian Church in Ireland and Biographical Notices of Eminent Presbyterian Ministers and Laymen, Belfast: James Cleeland, Edinburgh: James Gemmell, 1886.
 The photograph of Dr. Witherow was kindly provided courtesy of the Presbyterian Historical Society of Ireland.

 Some Maghera Presbyterian Church register records have been transcribed online at the Bann Valley Genealogy Church Records site.
 These records tell about Witherow’s work to compose a history of the congregation despite sparse records and they provide information regarding his ordination.